7 Lab Protocol: Fundamentals of Chemistry

 Exercise 3: Identify the model elements by color

-Different types of atoms make different numbers of covalent bonds.
+Now, you will work with the chemistry models provided in lab.
 The balls in the chemistry model kit represent different elements and the connectors represent covalent bonds.
 Based on the number of holes per ball (which represent unpaired electrons and the potential to make a bond), indicate which color of ball represents each of the following elements:

 Carbon: